US military strikes in Iraq, Syria target militia blamed for attack

-BAGHDAD/WASHINGTON The United States military on Sunday said it had carried out "precision defensive strikes" in Iraq and Syria against an Iran-backed militia group blamed for an attack earlier this week that killed a U.S. citizen.
+WASHINGTON The U.S. military on Sunday said it had carried out "precision defensive strikes" in Iraq and Syria against an Iran-backed militia group blamed for an attack last week that killed a U.S. citizen.

 The five targets included three locations of the Kataib Hezbollah (KH) militia group in Iraq and two in Syria, the Pentagon said in a statement.